How Expensive is Ksamil? What to Expect for Your Trip

 • A couple of casual meals around town

-Fun Extras
+Fun extras

 We visited Ksamil in early May, which is just before the high season kicks off.
 That means lower prices, quieter beaches, and still plenty of sunshine.

-Here’s what we spent for two people:
+Here’s exactly what we spent between two people:

-Popular Reads for Planning the Perfect Ksamil Trip
+Popular reads for planning the perfect Ksamil trip

 If you’re planning a trip to Ksamil, these blogs will help you make the most of it.
 From where to stay to the best boat tours and even full Albania itineraries.